gardener/gardener-extension-provider-openstack/docs/usage-as-end-user.md

 The `loadBalancerProvider` is the provider name you want to use for load balancers in your shoot.
 If you don't know which types are available look it up in the respective `CloudProfile`.

-The `zone` field tells the cloud-controller-manager in which zone it should mainly operate.
-You can still create clusters in multiple availability zones, however, the cloud-controller-manager requires one "main" zone.
-:warning: You always have to specify this field!

 The `cloudControllerManager.featureGates` contains a map of explicitly enabled or disabled feature gates.
 For production usage it's not recommend to use this field at all as you can enable alpha features or disable beta/stable features, potentially impacting the cluster stability.